 y | | | * | | |____________x y=position of ball 1 x=position of ball 2

 Given any initial state, the classical laws will then tell us how the two balls will move in the future.
 Thus, the state-point will move around on the plane of the graph, following a curve corresponding to the state-points at each instant in time.
-There are two important features of this movement which we should point out.
-First, the movement of the state-point is smooth and continuous: neither of the balls suddenly "jumps" from one place to another, causing a break in the line.
+There are two important features of this movement: First, the movement of the state-point is smooth and continuous: neither of the balls suddenly "jumps" from one place to another, causing a break in the curve.
 This means that once any state-point is known, the whole curve of future and past state-points is totally determined.
 If we know where the balls are now, we can predict with certainty where they were or will be.
 Second, the state-point represents the actual state of the system, the state that we would observe were we to look.
 So when we observe the two balls, we can directly observe the state, and this does not change it at all.
 For example, if you were to look at the two billiard balls, this observation would not change their locations.
 In other words, the state accurately represents the two balls both when they are observed as well as unobserved.

 Now if our system is very small, this method of classical physics no longer works and we must use the methods of quantum mechanics.
 Let us take the example of an atom.
 As we discussed earlier, it was found that the electrons have only certain stable orbits, which are described by standing waves of potentiality and not actual paths through space.
 So, instead of describing the orbital state by the electron's position, each of these orbits is represented by a wave function, which is the mathematical description of the electron's possible positions when measured.
 Thus, since the electron has no actual position, but only a potential position, we cannot use the classical method of "state- points" to describe its state.
 We must find another way.

 With quantum mechanics we represent the state of a system by the wave function.
 Let us illustrate with a simple example how this wave function represents the potential properties of the electron.
 Suppose our electron can potentially exist in only two places: inside a box or outside a box.
-Now before we look, the electron is not actually in the box or actually out of the box, but only potentially in either position.
+Now before we look, the electron's state is described as not actually in the box or actually out of the box, but only potentially in either position.
 Now we can imagine that there might be a large possibility for the electron to be in the box and only a small possibility for the electron to be out of the box, or vice versa, or perhaps the possibilities are about equal.
 If we imagine a two-dimensional graph with the "inside box" possibility on one axis and the "outside box" possibility on the other axis, then the state can be represented as an arrow pointing either more toward one axis or the other, depending on which position is more probable.
 Thus our quantum state can be thought of as an arrow, or vector, living in a possibility space.
 In addition, this state-vector, as it is called, points in a direction which determines the relative potentialities of the system.

 y | | . | / | / | / |/___________x y=probability electron is inside box x=probability electron is outside box